derbyjs/derby/docs/views/template-syntax/view-attributes.md

 ### `as-array` attribute

-Similar to the `as` attribute, a property with the name of the attribute value is made available on the component but in this case is an `array`.
-Used by views in a `each` block to provide a reference in the controller to the individual item.
+Similar to the `as` attribute, a property with the provided name is made available on the component, but in this case the value is an array of multiple references.
+This is useful in an `each` block, to provide a reference in the controller to every individual item.

 ```jinja
 {{each items as #item, #index}}